elsedik-lamini/WS_adaptive_github_repo/README.md

 Letters (submitted).
 ```

-A citable archive of this repository is available on Zenodo: [DOI to be added after deposit].
+A citable archive of this repository is available on Zenodo: DOI: 10.5281/zenodo.22239268.

 ## License